Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 Transaction BAPI

-In many cases, the SAP transaction "BAPI" helps identify the BAPI functions for the desired result.
+In many cases, the SAP transaction "BAPI" helps to determine the BAPI functions for the desired result.
 Here, you can research whether official BAPI functions are provided for the desired SAP object.
 You will find what you're looking for very quickly for the SD sales order example.

-For the example of creating an SD sales order, the SAP BusinessObject "BUS2032" and the object method (the BAPI function module "BAPI_SALESORDER_CREATEFROMDAT2") are available.
+The SAP business object "BUS2032" and the object method (the BAPI function module "BAPI_SALESORDER_CREATEFROMDAT2") are available for the example Create SD sales order.

 4.2 Business Object Repository (BOR)

-The Business Object Repository (Transaction SWO1) is primarily used for the SAP business workflow functionality.
-All of the SAP objects important for the SAP workflow have a defined BusinessObject here.
+The business object repository (transaction "SWO1") is primarily used for the SAP business workflow functionality.
+All SAP objects that are important for the SAP workflow have a defined business object here.

 The provided search aids should help you find the BusinessObject you're looking for quickly.